 Green Eggs and Ham Cups

-These pesto egg bacon cups are my take on “green eggs and ham.”
-They are easy, portable, and delicious.
+These egg cups with bacon and pesto are my take on “green eggs and ham.”
+They are easy to make, portable, and delicious.
+They are great as a grab-and-go breakfast or for holiday brunch celebrations.

 - 4 large eggs